The Divine Unity

 At page 72 he came across Shri Vishnu (below) and confirmed:

-On December 16, 1997, at 6.25 a.m. he was specifically asked about preference; whether life on Earth or the spiritual world was better.
-Without hesitation he replied that the Kingdom of God is better, specifically because of the Light, Shri Mataji and "less noise."
+On December 16, 1997 at 6:25 a.m.
+Arwinder was asked whether he preferred life on Earth or life in the spiritual world.
+Without hesitation Arwinder specified that he liked the Kingdom of God better because of the Light, Shri Mataji being there and"less noise.”

-Arwinder added that he would like to go back there again, unaware that he had descended with the Great Primordial Mother — along with many ancient souls already on Earth and thousands still waiting to take birth in the wombs of shaktis — to battle the dark forces threatening to destroy His Creation.
+Arwinder added that he would like to go back there again, unaware that along with the many other ancient souls who had descended with the Great Primordial Mother, he had also descended—not to mention the thousands still waiting to take birth in the wombs of shaktis — to battle the dark forces threatening to destroy His Creation.

 Shri Vishnu (Sahaja Yoga Mantra Book)